LorenzoMainetti/tinyML-for-wood-borers/README.md

 In more detail, the proposed TinyInsectNet for wood-boring insects classification comprises two main phases:
 - the convolutional phase comprises a sequence of $K$ 2D convolutional blocks.
 Each block is organized into a convolutional layer (characterized by a number $f$ of $r \times r$ square filters) to extract the main features of the audio, a ReLU activation function, and a Max Pooling layer, used to reduce the dimension of the activation map;
 - the classification phase comprises a dropout layer (with dropout rate = 0.15), a flattening layer, and a classification dense layer with Softmax activation.
 The dense layer computes a probability value for each class; the class with a higher probability is then chosen as the output.

+## Structure of the Repository
+The repository is divided into the following folders:
+- [Pipeline](https://github.com/LorenzoMainetti/tinyML-for-wood-borers/tree/main/Pipeline): contains all the relevant **Python** code for the various blocks of the two proposed architectures, for the evaluation, and for the synthetic data generation.
+- [Experiments](https://github.com/LorenzoMainetti/tinyML-for-wood-borers/tree/main/Experiments): **Jupyter Notebooks** for testing, evaluating, and comparing algorithms and architectures.
+- [Serial Server](https://github.com/LorenzoMainetti/tinyML-for-wood-borers/tree/main/Serial%20Server): **Python** code for setting up a UART serial server using PySerial library to communicate with the STM board, plus the demos for the two proposed solutions.
+- [Deployment](https://github.com/LorenzoMainetti/tinyML-for-wood-borers/tree/main/Deployment): contains the **C** code to port both the solutions on the target embedded device.
+- [Images](https://github.com/LorenzoMainetti/tinyML-for-wood-borers/tree/main/Images): support folder for images.